kagiko/vaultwarden-wiki/Using-Docker-Compose.md

       LOG_FILE: "/data/access.log"
 ```

 The stock Caddy builds (including the one in the Docker image) don't include the DNS challenge modules, so next you'll need to [get a custom Caddy build](https://github.com/dani-garcia/vaultwarden/wiki/Running-a-private-vaultwarden-instance-with-Let%27s-Encrypt-certs#getting-a-custom-caddy-build).
-Rename the custom build as `caddy` and move it under the same directory as `docker-compose.yml`.
+Rename the custom build as `caddy` and move it under the same directory as `compose.yaml` (or `docker-compose.yml` for legacy versions).
 Make sure the `caddy` file is executable (e.g., `chmod a+x caddy`).
-The `docker-compose.yml` file above bind-mounts the custom build into the `caddy:2` container, replacing the stock build.
+The `compose.yaml` (or `docker-compose.yml` for legacy versions) file above bind-mounts the custom build into the `caddy:2` container, replacing the stock build.

 In the same directory, create the `Caddyfile` below.
 (This file does not need to be modified.)
 ```